Toyota Sienna: Third generation (XL30; 2010)

 The redesigned Sienna premiered at the Los Angeles Auto Show in early December 2009 for the 2011 model year.
 It was designed at Calty studios and engineered at Toyota Technical Center in Ann Arbor, Michigan and Toyota Motor Corporation in Japan.
 The new Sienna arrived at dealers in February 2010.
 In November 2011, exports of the XL30 Sienna to South Korea began, making it the first Toyota minivan sold in the country.
 In July 2016, the Sienna was officially introduced to the Taiwanese market.

-In the U.S., the third-generation Sienna was is offered in five trim levels, a base grade, LE, XLE, Limited and for the first time the SE trim.
+In the U.S., the third-generation Sienna was offered in five trim levels, a base grade, LE, XLE, Limited and for the first time the SE trim.
 The new SE offers revised bodywork, clear tail lamps, 19 in wheels, firmer suspension and revised steering tuning for a sportier ride.
 All-wheel-drive is only available with the V6 engine on the LE, XLE and Limited model trims.
-Described by AOL Autos as slipping a sports car in a minivan, chief engineer Kazuo Mori (an avid autocrosser) reportedly had to overcome opposition to get the SE equipment package included in the line-up.
+Described by AOL Autos as slipping a sports car in a minivan, chief engineer Kazuo Mori (an avid autocrosser) reportedly had to overcome corporate opposition to get the SE equipment package included in the line-up.

-The previous 3.5-liter 2GR-FE continues, now coupled to a six-speed transmission, but for the first time the Sienna offers a four-cylinder engine, the 1AR-FE.
+The previous 3.5-liter 2GR-FE continues, became paired to a 6-speed transmission, but for the first time the Sienna offers a four-cylinder engine, the 1AR-FE.
 This is the first time Toyota has offered a four-cylinder engine in a North American minivan since discontinuation of the Estima/Previa in late 1997.
 An electric power steering (EPS) system replaces the previous hydraulic power steering system.
 Toyota continued to offer all-wheel drive in the Sienna.
 As GM discontinued its AWD minivans after the 2006 model year, it was the only North American minivan with an available AWD drivetrain until the 2021 Chrysler Pacifica went on sale in late 2020.
-Toyota published EPA-estimated mileage figures of 19 mpgus city / 24 mpgus highway for models powered by the 4-cylinder engine, 18 mpgus city / 24 mpgus highway for 2WD V6 models, and 16 mpgus city / 22 mpgus highway for AWD models.
+Toyota published EPA-estimated mileage figures of 19 mpgus city / 24 mpgus highway for models powered by the 4-cylinder engine, 18 mpgus city / 24 mpgus highway for FWD V6 models, and 16 mpgus city / 22 mpgus highway for AWD models.
 An optional tow package for V6 models is rated to tow 3500 lb.